 The game is not difficult, meaning that the level of your dragon would rarely determine the outcome of a level, powerwise.
 This means the leveling of dragons work rather as a paygate more than a counter to the game’s difficulty because dragons need the appropriate level to even start the level.
 This would be like saying; “ You need at least x20 extra lives to enter this level in Mario, store’s over there.”

-At this point I start player might start regretting the acquisition of a dragon shaped like a famous youtuber.
-On the tenth level, because of level design and what I guess is a desire to provide general diversity in player experience, the game forces me to use the starting dragon.
+At this point I as a player, might start regretting the acquisition of a dragon shaped like a famous youtuber.
+On the tenth level, because of level design and what I guess is a desire to provide general diversity in player experience, the game forces me to use the starting dragon, called Blaze.
 The issue is then that player have intuitively been giving into the affordances the game provides and have been neglecting leveling up same starting dragon, which now needs to be a higher level to even start that level.

 At around 30 mins into the experience, the player is left with starting over to get passed level 10, in a game that until that had offered no difficulty.